HtmlUnit/htmlunit-cssparser/README.md

 This part is intended for committer who are packaging a release.

 * Check all your files are checked in
-* Execute "mvn clean test" to be sure all tests are passing
+* Execute "mvn -U clean test" to be sure all tests are passing
 * Update the version number in pom.xml and README.md
-* Execute "mvn clean test" to be sure all tests are passing
 * Commit the changes